randy408/libspng/docs/encode.md

-On top of the overhead of the the context buffer the internal write buffer may grow to the length of entire chunks or more than the length of the PNG file when no output stream or file is set.
+On top of the overhead of the the context buffer the internal write buffer may grow to the length of entire chunks or more than the length of the PNG file when encoding to the internal buffer.

 Encoding an image requires at least 2 rows to be kept in memory, this may increase to 3 rows for future versions.